Back to All Posts

 Ways to help seniors find social interaction

-Social opportunities are all around us!
-Staying active and engaged as a senior does not have to be difficult.
-Next time you or your senior loved one is in need of interaction, try the tips below.
+Social opportunities are virtually everywhere!
+Staying active and engaged does not have to be difficult for people of any age, including seniors.
+The next time you or your senior loved one is in need of interaction, try the tips below.

-• Find a support group – Seniors are likely to have lost their parents and have often lost siblings, friends and even their spouse.
+Not only have seniors likely lost their parents, they often have lost siblings, friends and even their spouse.
+It’s helpful for seniors to be able to talk to someone about the way they feel, especially when that person is of a similar age and can relate to their situation.
 There are also support groups specifically for senior veterans.
-It’s helpful for seniors to be able to talk to someone about the way they feel, especially when that person is of a similar age and experience can relate to their situation.

-• Find some volunteer work – Donating their time to a cause for which they care — maybe at their church, a shelter, a hospice organization or other group – is a great way to keep seniors busy.
+Donating their time to a cause they care about — maybe at their church, a shelter, a hospice organization or other group – is a great way to keep seniors busy.
 It improves their self-esteem and their sense of feeling needed.

-• Suggest a new hobby – A regular trip to the gym for a workout, a cooking class, learning to play a game like chess or joining a sewing circle are examples of activities that give older Americans a chance to meet and have conversations with others.
+A regular trip to the gym for a workout, a cooking class, learning to play a game like chess, or joining a sewing circle are examples of activities that give older adults a chance to meet and have conversations with others.

-• Consider independent living – If mom or dad lives alone, they may feel isolated in their house.
+If Mom or Dad lives alone, they may feel isolated in their house.
 Maybe they’re overwhelmed by the upkeep and it keeps them from doing things they find more enjoyable.
-Independent living communities offer seniors dozens of social options right at their doorstep.
-There are regular games, excursions and carefree meals during which seniors can get together with people that share common interests and experiences.
+Independent living communities offer seniors dozens of social opportunities right at their doorstep.
+There are activities, excursions and daily meals during which seniors can get together with people that share common interests and experiences.

 It’s the little things that count

 It doesn’t have to be a big fuss.
-Most seniors just would like a little something to look forward to every few days, Tara mentions.
+Many seniors would be happy with a little something to look forward to every few days.
 It’s the company, not the activity that matters most.

-Bethesda’s communities host many social groups and offer multiple activities which give seniors the opportunity to stay in touch with their community and their peers.
+Bethesda’s communities host many social groups and offer multiple senior living activities which give seniors the opportunity to stay in touch with their community and their peers.

 To learn more about our independent retirement living communities in the St. Louis area, contact us to schedule a tour at a community near you.